andykuo8766/Mini-PiOS/Lab00_Bare_Minimum/README.md

-Tutorial 00 - Bare Minimum
+Lab 0 - Bare Minimum
 ==========================
 Just test our toolchain.
 The resulting kernel8.img should boot on Raspberry Pi, and stop the CPU cores in an infinite loop.
 You can check that by running